A FEW WORDS ABOUT DOUG . . .

 When I finished this portrait in 1997 (left) the mansion had served Spokane as the Francis Lester Restaurant, and ultimately, Patsy Clark's.
 Many remember these one-of-a-kind dining experiences fondly to this day.

-THE MOORE-TURNER HERITAGE GARDENS ~ In the "Art Directing, Unveiling, Exhibits, Awards & More" section above, I shared details about this uniquely historic setting and the stewardship group supporting it.
-This newspaper article was written in support of it.
+THE MOORE-TURNER HERITAGE GARDENS In the Art Directing, Unveilings, Exhibits, Awards and More section above, I shared details about this uniquely historic setting and the stewardship group supporting it.
+This newspaper article was written in support of that.

-TWO BENEFITS ~ This non-profit group hosted two benefits annually during the priod when I volunteered in 2017 and 2018.
+TWO BENEFITS This non-profit group hosted two benefits annually during the priod when I volunteered in 2017 and 2018.
 The Spring's traditional English tea and Autumn's floral / artrxhibitt followed several years of fine quilt displays.
 With Art in Bloom, in addition to the exhibit, artists donated items to a raffle and the Corbin Arts Center also hosted booths for both participating and visiting artists.

-Click on 2017 The Spokesman Review Art in Bloom Article pdf to see more Art in Bloom images and to read Pat Munt's story about the that year's event ~ including the news of the sudden passing of Diane Zahner, an artist with the event for two years.
+Click on the 2017 The Spokesman Review Art in Bloom Article pdf to see more Art in Bloom images and to read Pat Munt's story about the that year's event ~ including the news of the sudden passing of Diane Zahner, an artist with the event for two years.
 This photo pictures me holding my 2017 event poster with Moore-Turner Heritage Garden's Lead Tour Docent Paula Whitcom and Gardens Historian Linda Yeomans.

 Highlight ~ On that note, Linda is the "go to" gal if you are interested in having your home listed on the Spokane, Washington State, or National Historic Register of Historic Places.

-2016 ~ CONTEMPLATE NEWSLETTER'S "SISTER RITA MAE: FURTHERING FSPA'S MISSION OF EDUCATIONS."
+2016 CONTEMPLATE NEWSLETTER'S "SISTER RITA MAE: FURTHERING FSPA'S MISSION OF EDUCATIONS."

 Published by the Franciscan Sisters of Perpetual Adoration headquartered in Wiscomsin, this article was featured in the December 2016 issue.
 Click on the "Contemplate" image here or on Contemplate pdf to read it.
 Sister Rita Mae Fischer was my much admired first grade teacher fom Spokane's Saint Augustine Grade School (now Cataldo School at Saint Augustine's).
 Until this May 2023, when Sister Rita Mae quitetly passed away unexpectedly at 94 in her sleep, we had been in touch frequently through letters and Christmas cards.
-She is pictured in the 1956 class photo (top of this page}, wearing her Franciscan habit as the sisters still did in the fifties and sixties when I was a young student.
-She was an inspiration and I miss her gentle wisdom and encouragement greatly.
+She is pictured in the 1956 class photo (top of this page}, wearing her Franciscan habit as the sisters still did in the '50s and 60's when I was a young student.
+She was an inspiration and I miss her wisdom and kind encouragement greatly.

-2013 ~ DODSON'S PROMOTIONAL POSTCARD AT CHRISTMASTIME
+2013 DODSON'S PROMOTIONAL POSTCARD AT CHRISTMASTIME

 Dodson's longtime owners Penn and Deborah Fix hosted Holiday and Winter-themed artwork at their fine Jewelry shop on Riverside Avenue in Spokane's Downtown District.

-2013 ~ ENTERTAINMENT SPOKANE NEWSLETTER
+2013 ENTERTAINMENT SPOKANE NEWSLETTER

 At the time, Ed Clark was producing a weekly newsletter about "happenings" in Spokane called "Entertainment Spokane," (EntertainmentSpokane.com).
 His Octobr 30, 2013 issue featured a wonderful front page article about my appearance.
 Click on the image (left) or Entertainment Spokane pdf to read the article.

-WINTER TASTING ROOM THEMEST:
+WINTER TASTING ROOM THEMES:

-During this event, I unveiled my NEW painting of Manito Park'sledding hill (left) on the corner of 18th Avenue and Grand Boulevard.
-It featured family and friends with kiddos in a mid-1950s scene enjoying a crisp day aftter a fresh snowfall (left).
-The art brought back fond memories for many locals who came to that "First Friday."
+During this event, I unveiled my NEW painting, "SLEDDING ON THE SOUTH HILL (MANITO PARK)" (left) on the corner of 18th Avenue and Grand Boulevard.
+It featured family and friends with kiddos in a mid-1950s scene enjoying a crisp day aftter a fresh snowfall.
+The art brought back fond memories for many who came to that First Friday event.

-2013 ~ SNJM WASHINGTON PARTNERS IN MISSION MAGAZINE
+2013 SNJM WASHINGTON PARTNERS IN MISSION MAGAZINE

 PICTORIAL & ARTICLE ON THE SISTERS 125TH CELEBRATION